boucadair/draft-xxx-ac-rate-policy-discovery/draft-brw-scone-throughput-advice-blob.md

 : These flags indicate the presence of some optional parameters.
 The following flags are defined:

     E:
-    : When set to "1", this flag indicates the presence of Excess Information Rate (EIR).
+    : When set to "1", this flag indicates the presence of excess information.
-    : When set to "0", this flag indicates that EIR is not present.
+    : When set to "0", this flag indicates that excess information is not present.

     P:
-    : When set to "1", this flag indicates the presence of Peak Information Rate (PIR).
+    : When set to "1", this flag indicates the presence of peak information.
-    : When set to "0", this flag indicates that PIR is not present.
+    : When set to "0", this flag indicates that peak information is not present.

     U:
-    : Unassigned bits.
+    : Unassigned values.
 See {{sec-iana-opf}}.

 Flow flags (FF):
 : These flags are used to express some generic properties of the flow.
 The following flags are defined: